Birrellc/Navigating-Newcastle/static/testing/testing.md

 ### User Story 4

-- **As a user i would like to be able to register and login seemlessly.**
+- **As a user i would like to be able to register and login seamlessly..**

 #### Sign Up